Airbus A340

 Airbus A340-300

-The A340-300 is the longest of the first generation A340 To distinguish it from the 4 m shorter A340-200 look at the location of the second main door.
+The A340-300 is the longest of the first generation A340.
+To distinguish it from the 4 metre shorter A340-200 look at the location of the second main door.
 This is before the wing root at the -300 and above the leading edge of the wing root at the -200.

 Airbus A340-500

-The second generation A340 has two main recognition points compared to the series 200 and 300.
-They have different engines with separated fan exhausts.
-The middle main landing gear leg has four wheels instead of two.
+The second generation A340 has two main recognition points compared to the series 200 and 300: they have different engines with separated fan exhausts, and the centre main landing gear leg has four wheels instead of two.
 It is rotated forward, while the other two bogeys are tilted backward.
-The A340-500 is the shortest of the second series, about four metres longer than the A340-300.
+The A340-500 is the shortest of the second series, but about four metres longer than the A340-300.

 Airbus A340-600